eurochriskelly/ml-shell/README.md

 # mlsh

 `mlsh` (MarkLogic shell) is a command-line, "swiss-army knife" for interacting with and developing MarkLogic Application.
-It is developed lowest-common-denominator tool, (fully written in bash), and preloaded in your user environment where it can be used across projects, regardless of build system.
+It is intended as a lowest-common-denominator tool, (fully written in bash), and preloaded in your user environment where it can be used across projects, regardless of build system.

 `mlsh` commands can be run with known parameters and scripted.
 However, if no parameters are provided, the will run interactively.
 See #Usage below.>